Induced replication and the assessment of models: Discussion and open problems

 \section{Discussion and open problems}

-Assessment of a statistical model for its compatibility with the data is inevitably a discrete process unless competing models are nested, or can be artificially nested in an encompassing parametric model in such a way that the model space can be continuously traversed through variation of a parameter.
+Assessment of a statistical model for its compatibility with the data is inevitably a discrete problem unless competing models are nested, or can be artificially nested in an encompassing parametric model in such a way that the model space can be continuously traversed through variation of a parameter.
 By contrast, the simplest approaches to inference on the parameters of a given statistical model often involve maximisation of a log-likelihood or other objective function, and therefore typically invoke a notion of continuity on the parameter space.
 Perhaps for this reason, certain valuable inferential structures, such as interest-dependent co-sufficiency, have been overlooked in the literature, yet emerge naturally in the context of highly parametrised models with a low-dimensional interest parameter.

 The work provides some new perspectives on the assessment of semiparametric and highly parametrised models, illustrating the possibility and value, in settings where the model admits this, of circumventing estimation of the infinite- or high-dimensional component.
-The broad idea is to use the postulated model to achieve internal replication of known form if and only if the postulated model holds to an adequate order of approximation.
-The examples illustrate various ways in which the requisite internal replication can be achieved.
+The broad idea is to use the postulated model to induce replication of known form if and only if the postulated model holds to an adequate order of approximation.
+Examples illustrate multiple routes to the inducement of replication.

-There are broad principles underpinning all of the examples presented, extracted in \S \ref{secFramework}, however the exact manner in which the internal replication is induced appears to be problem-specific.
+There are broad principles underpinning all of the examples presented, extracted in \S \ref{secFramework}, however the exact manner in which the replication is induced appears to be problem-specific.
 This raises the question of whether any general approaches to the inducement of internal replication might be formulated.
 We close by pointing to some underdeveloped ideas in this direction, for which a general resolution would constitute a major step forward.